 How to Use These Resources

-2. Have participants read the facts and case summary.
+Read.
+Participants read the facts and case summary.

 They also read the fictional scenario about an underage student whose backpack is searched at school and illegal e-cigarettes are found.